Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: PINEM on Nanowire Laser

-PINEM is a pump-probe technique where a focused pulsed electron beam probes the z component of the near-field induced by a pulsed laser on a nano-structure (see Fig.~\ref{Setup}a).
+PINEM is a pump-probe technique where a focused pulsed electron beam probes the z-component, parallel to the electron trajectory, of the near-field induced by a pulsed laser on a nano-structure (see Fig.~\ref{Setup}a).
 Before this work, in PINEM, the optical modes have always been resonantly excited by the pulsed laser and did not involved light absorption processes.
 Indeed here, the optical pumping produces electrons and holes relaxing and providing gain, leading to laser emission in a specific electromagnetic mode of the nanowire.
 When passing through the excited near-field of an object, the electron exchanges quanta of energy with the optical field, resulting in an electron energy spectrum with sidebands spaced by the probed photon energy $\hbar\omega$ (see Fig.~\ref{Setup}d).
 The amplitude of the $n^{\text{th}}$ sideband - corresponding to the electrons having exchanged $n\hbar\omega$ with the field - is noted $P_n$ with $n\in\mathbb{Z}$.
-Remarkably, all the amplitudes $P_n$ are uniquely determined by a single quantity - the electron-light coupling constant $g$ - which can be expressed as \cite{di_giulio_probing_2019}:

-Here, $g_0$ denotes the electron-photon scattering amplitude - a mode property independent of the laser excitation - which can be measured by electron energy-loss spectroscopy (EELS) \cite{nelayah_mapping_2007}.
+Remarkably, all the amplitudes $P_n$ are uniquely determined by a single quantity - the electron-light coupling constant $g$ - which can be expressed as \cite{di_giulio_probing_2019}: Here, $g_0$ denotes the electron-photon scattering amplitude - a mode property independent of the laser excitation - which can be measured by electron energy-loss spectroscopy (EELS) \cite{nelayah_mapping_2007}.
 Therefore, the dynamical properties of the NWL is contained in $g(t)$ and can be reconstructed by varying the delay $t$ between the laser pump and the electron probe.
-The number of photons in the cavity as a function of time $N_0(t)$ is evaluated from $g(t)$.
+The number of photons in the cavity as a function of time $N_0(t)$ is deduced from $g(t)$.